CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/Syllabus.md

 ### Materials
-* Laptop with qGIS 2.14 installed
+* Laptop with qGIS 2.14 installed (see instructions [here](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/blob/master/Resources/DownloadingQGIS.md))
 * A three button mouse
 * All course tutorials will be provided and available via [Github](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/tree/master/Tutorials)
 * A three button mouse (this is highly *highly* recommended)